Water Conservation banner

 Current Statewide Water Conservation Emergency Regulations

 On March 28, 2022, Governor Newsom directed the State Water Board to consider adopting an emergency regulation to ban decorative grass watering (non-functional turf irrigation) in commercial, industrial, and institutional areas.
 On March 24, 2023, Governor Newsom's Executive Order retained a state of emergency for all 58 counties and maintained the ban on wasteful water uses, such as watering decorative grass on commercial properties.
-To ensure all Californians take sufficient steps to save water and preserve the State's water supply, the State Water Board has taken the actions in the following timeline.
+To ensure all Californians take sufficient steps to save water and preserve the State's water supply, the State Water Board took the actions in the following timeline.

 Timeline

-• May 24, 2022: State Water Board adopted the emergency regulation to ban decorative grass watering (non-functional turf irrigation)
+• May 24, 2022: State Water Board adopted the emergency regulation to ban decorative grass watering (non-functional turf irrigation).

-• June 10, 2022: Original Emergency regulation took effect, upon completion of Office of Administrative Law process
+• June 10, 2022: Original Emergency regulation took effect, upon completion of Office of Administrative Law process.

-• May 26, 2023: State Water Board readopted the emergency regulation to ban decorative grass watering
+• May 26, 2023: State Water Board readopted the emergency regulation to ban decorative grass watering.

 • June 5, 2023: Readopted emergency regulation took effect, upon completion of Office of Administrative Law process.
-It will remain in effect for one year from the effective date, unless the State Water Board modifies it, readopts it, or ends it before then.

 Emergency Regulation Requirements (more in the documents below)